kostasdano/OrderManager/README.md

 * **customers/models.py:** contains CustomerModel and CouponModel with all the basic fields (for more info see code)

 * **customers/views.py:** contains all the views for Customer and Coupon models.
 CreateViews, ListViews, UpdateViews and DeleteViews for both models.
-ListView for CouponModel not implemented, included in CustomerProducts View.
-Activation/DeactivationViews included
+ListView for CouponModel not implemented, included in CustomerProductsView.
+Activation/DeactivationViews for Customer included.

 * **customers/urls.py:** contains all the urls for Customer and Coupon models (for more info see code)

 * **customers/templates:** contains all the templates for Customer and Coupon models.
-CreateFormTemplates, DetailsTemplates (Customer Profile), CustomerListTemplates, UpdateFormTemplates and DeletionOptionsTemplate (Deletion or Deactivation Confirmation)
+CreateFormTemplates, DetailsTemplates (Customer Profile), CustomerListTemplates, UpdateFormTemplates and DeletionOptionsTemplate for Customer (Deletion or Deactivation Confirmation) and DeleteView for Coupon.

 ### Products